krthush/2d-unity-movement/README.md

 ##

-This was original made following a Sebastian Lague [video series](https://www.youtube.com/watch?v=MbWK8bCAU2w&list=PLFt_AvWsXl0f0hqURlhyIoAabKPgRsqjz&index=1), but has been heavily adapted to be tighter/smoother.
+This was original made by following a Sebastian Lague [video series](https://www.youtube.com/watch?v=MbWK8bCAU2w&list=PLFt_AvWsXl0f0hqURlhyIoAabKPgRsqjz&index=1), but has been heavily adapted to be tighter/smoother.
 If you'd like to start from scratch or don't understand components of the project I'd suggest using the videos as a guide! <br>

 **Please feel free to post any issues or submit any pull requests and I'll get on em asap :)**